 At domestic level, France pledged to promote freedom of opinion and expression, particularly in the context of peaceful demonstrations.

 An analysis of steps taken by France in fulfilment of its international level pledges shows that France participated in around half of the panel discussions and general debates, but is very active during interactive dialogues at the Council (it spoke during 73% of them).
-Regarding Special Procedures, France accepted half of the 12 visit requests and responded to 6 out of 13 communications received.
+Regarding Special Procedures, France accepted 8 of the 15 visit requests and responded to 13 out of 17 communications received.
 France is Party to all the core conventions, but often reports late.
 France is an extremely active participant in the UPR process.
 It spoke at the reviews of 184 states during the first cycle and all 192 States during the second cycle.
 It also submitted a mid-term report on the implementation of the recommendations received during its own review.
 France leads Council initiatives on many of the issues mentioned in its voluntary pledges and commitments, including on enforced disappearances, the right to truth, and human rights and extreme poverty.
 France has also demonstrated a strong commitment towards women’s rights, the rights of journalists, and ending arbitrary detention and the death penalty, by consistently supporting and leading on initiatives to promote and protect these rights.